 Here's what we predicted and what actually happened.

-Prophecy # 1- Commercial transactions would continue to move quickly to our phones
+Prophecy # 1- Commercial transactions will continue to move quickly to our phones

 And there's no reason to suspect that the trend won't continue.
 With new handheld devices appearing with lowering prices, even the most trustworthy of portable computing machines- laptops- are threatened.
 As the "Internet of Things" (IoT) continues to develop, you'll also see a shift from devices like a pocket- or hand-sized screens to wearables that interact with networked surroundings like tabletops, walls or It's windows.
 It's hard to predict when, but there will come a day when carrying a little slab of silicon and glass seems quaint.